 This will happen at the end of each module and involve the submission for formal assessment of the types of evidence required by each.
-Students will be expected to interface directly with industry through mentoring, competition, and research.

 Again, outcomes for each module will be as flexible as possible, focusing on engagement with the problems the brief describes rather than prescribed work products.
 Students will need to provide working builds and project files for assessment, if appropriate.